rdwallis/alice/README.md

 * Your page has content for non-javascript agents, so you've improved SEO and accessability.

 * Plus because the noScript content is very similar to the PREFETCH_DISPATCH content gzip will make the noScript content virtually costless.

-# The Disadvantage

-There are no disadvantages, this pattern is amazing.